SanderVocke/shoopdaloop/README.md

 # In a nutshell

-To summarize why ShoopDaLoop exists and what the goals and plans are, a short comparison table with similar software gives a good picture:
+To summarize why ShoopDaLoop exists and what the goals and plans are, a short comparison table with similar software gives a good picture.
+Of course, the devil is in the details: the other listed software is great and in many ways different and better.
+The aim here is not to take away from them in any way.

 |                             | ShoopDaLoop               | SooperLooper     | Luppp                  | Ardour                   |
 |-----------------------------|---------------------------|------------------|------------------------|--------------------------|